 The key is to build up slowly and not push yourself too hard right away.

-The Lawn Tennis Association describes it as a ‘game for life’, but as you get older throwing yourself around like Andy Murray could end in tears…
+The Lawn Tennis Association describes it as a ‘game for life’, but as you get older throwing yourself around like Federer could end in tears…

-The good news is doubles can be played at your pace and without as much darting about.
+The answer for many over 50’s is doubles tennis!
+The game can be played at your pace and without as much darting about.

 You can find your nearest court here.